Page last updated: 7 August 2025

 - The most significant revenue increase occurred in 2021 and 2022, where Tesla’s revenue increased by over $50 billion in just two years.

-How much revenue did Tesla make in 2023?
+How much revenue did Tesla make in 2024?

 Which regions contribute the most to Tesla’s electric vehicle sales?

-- Germany (63,682 units) and France (63,641 units) showed about 10% of the volume compared to the top markets.
+- Germany (63,682 units) and France (63,641 units) each represented about 9.43% of US sales, highlighting their smaller volumes compared to the top market.

 Global Travel Resources